Renault’s fourth-generation Mégane was unveiled at the 2015 Frankfurt Motor Show, and is now available to lease from Nationwide Vehicle Contracts.

 The BOSE Pack (available on Dynamique S Nav models and above) gives you a BOSE sound system with seven speakers, amplifier and subwoofer, and on GT Nav models, Alcantara Packs are available, adding Carbon Grey alcantara upholstery with blue stitching, or two-tone blue and Carbon Grey alcantara upholstery to both GT-Line Nav and GT Nav.

-So if all this has you salivating for a new Renault Megane, contact one of Nationwide Vehicle Contracts' Customer Service Representatives to discuss your options.
+If you are interested in learning more about the new Renault Megane, thencontact one of our Customer Service Representatives to discuss your options.